Mohanpur, Deoghar (village): Overview

-The map shows a large area, which is a plateau with low hills, except in the eastern portion where the Rajmahal hills intrude into this area and the Ramgarh hills are there.
+The map shows a large area, which is a plateau with low hills, except the eastern portion where the Rajmahal hills intrude into this area and the Ramgarh hills are there.
 The south-western portion is just a rolling upland.
-The entire area is overwhelmingly rural with only small pockets of urbanisation.
+The area is overwhelmingly rural with only small pockets of urbanisation.

 Note: The full screen map is interesting.
 All places marked on the map are linked in the full screen map and one can easily move on to another page of his/her choice.
 Enlarge the full screen map to see what else is there – one gets railway connections, many more road connections and so on.